Accessibility Reports and Multi-Year Plans

 *Costs for projects in progress may be estimates/forecast amounts.

-Plant Services also worked to include accessibility features in asphalt projects, such as embedding tactile plates in the sidewalk at crosswalks (similar to those used in municipal sidewalks) and ramping to entrance doors where possible.
+Facility Services also worked to include accessibility features in asphalt projects, such as embedding tactile plates in the sidewalk at crosswalks (similar to those used in municipal sidewalks) and ramping to entrance doors, where possible.

 All Access Washroom Project